scalajs-io/nodejs/README.md

 The goal of this project is to provide a complete Scala.js binding for the entire MEAN Stack.
 Why?
 Because I love NodeJS, but I have a love/hate relationship with JavaScript.
 And many others feel the same way about JavaScript, which is why there are so many languages that are designed to improve the experience (CoffeeScript, TypeScript, Scala.js and others).
- Simply put, Scalajs-Nodejs let's me have my cake and eat it too!
+ Simply put, Transcendent let's me have my cake and eat it too!
 And as such, I've gone to great lengths to bring all the things you love about developing applications on the MEAN Stack to Scala.

-Scalajs-Nodejs is componentized; allowing developers to use only the features they want.
+Transcendent is a componentized platform; allowing developers to use only the features they want.
 If all your application requires is a binding for AngularJS, you can use just that.
 Alternatively, you could use only the Node bindings, or the entire MEAN stack (or any of the bundled npm library bindings).

-Currently, there are at least four development use cases for Scalajs-Nodejs:
+Currently, there are at least four development use cases for Transcendent:

 * Building full MEAN stack applications using the bundled MongoDB, Express, Angular and Node bindings.
 * Building rich thin-client web front-ends using AngularJS bindings only (with any backend).